Products that are Compatible are usually products that use the same base technology and should work directly with each other.

 Z-Wave is a wireless communication technology that uses reliable, low-power radio waves that easily travel through walls, floors and furniture, meaning you don't have to rip-up carpets and floors to add new wiring.

-Features such as two-way communication, status updates and mesh networking combine together to ensure reliability and resiliency in your Home Automation system - no more wondering whether the light in your garage really turned off when you closed the door!
+Features such as two-way communication, status updates and mesh networking combine together to ensure reliability and resiliency in your Smart Home System - no more wondering whether the light in your garage really turned off when you closed the door!

 Two-way wireless communication - all messages acknowledged, if one gets lost it is automatically repeated